 - A Discussed Trope in The Dark Knight, which has the above quote.
 Harvey Dent is backed by a strong base of law enforcers, judges and the Batman, all of which are putting the Mob on the ropes.
 Mayor Garcia warns him that while his stances and allies give him an edge against crime, they also threaten the paychecks of those who profited from it.

-- In the Marvel Cinematic Universe, S.H.I.E.L.D. and other agencies become increasingly obstructive and intrusive for the sake of watching "potential threats", putting them at odds with the heroes.
+- Throughout the Marvel Cinematic Universe, S.H.I.E.L.D. and other agencies become increasingly obstructive and intrusive for the sake of watching "potential threats", putting them at odds with the heroes.
 In Captain America: The Winter Soldier, said heroes were on HYDRA's kill list.
 It's later discussed by Vision in Captain America: Civil War: the very presence of the Avengers invites conflict from those who want to take them on.

 - In Revenge of the Sith, this is what Anakin Skywalker comes to believe of his relations with the Jedi Council: that they are jealous and afraid of his power as the The Chosen One of the Force.
 In reality, only one Jedi Master, Mace Windu, felt something along the lines, while the rest were "only" too mired in the conservative inertia of millennia worth of Jedi traditions to deal with Anakin's unusual circumstances appropriately.
 The rest was really just Anakin's delusional paranoia skillfully played up by Darth Sidious to turn him to The Dark Side.